-Instruction and practice in the techniques and styles of jazz dance.
-A course designed to develop jazz dance techniques using resource and movement materials.
+This course provides instruction and practice in the techniques and styles of jazz dance.
+It is a course designed to develop jazz dance techniques using resource and movement materials.
 Experience in the creation, development and performance of jazz dance using jazz and rock music as the accompaniment.
 Lecture & lab.
 Optional credit/no credit or grade.
 Transferable to CSU; UC.

-Dance for Musical Theater
+DANCE 130 AD - 1 Unit Dance for Musical Theater

-A course designed to acquaint the students with basic dance movements and techniques for musical stage productions.
+This course is designed to acquaint the students with basic dance movements and techniques for musical stage productions.
 Students will learn choreography from famous stage and film musicals.
 Lecture & lab.
 Optional credit/no credit or grade.
 Transferable to CSU; UC.